 New hopes arrived when Valencia returned to the Champions League in 2015 but the hopes didn’t last as expected after the coach Nuno was gone that season.
-In his place came Gary Neville with no top level experience and turned out to be the disaster for the club loosing 7-0 to Barca and bringing them from Champions League to the brink of relegation.
+In his place came Gary Neville with no top-level experience and turned out to be the disaster for the club losing 7-0 to Barca and bringing them from Champions League to the brink of relegation.

 Recovery has taken time.
-A 12th-placed finish in 2015-16 was followed by a repeat of that position last season and Valencia were no longer seen as a top team in Spain.
+A 12th-place finish in 2015-16 was followed by a repeat of that position last season and Valencia were no longer seen as a top team in Spain.

-But now Valencia are back,they are in phenomenal form this season securing seventh consecutive wins after beating Legnanes 3-0 on saturday at Mestallia setting a new club record, thanks to goals from Dani Parejo, Rodrigo Marino and Santi Mina.
+But now Valencia are back, they are in phenomenal form this season securing seventh consecutive wins after beating Leganes 3-0 on Saturday at Mestalla setting a new club record, thanks to goals from Dani Parejo, Rodrigo Marino and Santi Mina.

 Coach Marcelino Garcia Toral has been key to their success.
 The Asturian has had success wherever he has been, taking Recreativo Huelva into La Liga and securing an eighth-placed finish with the Andalusians, securing promotion during crisis of Real Zaragoza, steering Racing Santander to their best-ever placing of seventh in the Primera Division and enjoying further success with Villarreal, leaving the Yellow Submarine in the Champions League before his surprise sacking last year.